wbzyl/rails4-tutorial/lib/views/cancan.md

     :::ruby
     can [:index, :show], Post

-Ale kod ten jest mniej czytelny.
-Dlatego CanCan definiuje kilka użytecznych aliasów:
+Ale taki kod jest mniej czytelny.
+Dlatego CanCan definiuje kilka czytelniejszych aliasów:

     :::ruby
     alias_action :index, :show, :to => :read
     alias_action :new, :to => :create
     alias_action :edit, :to => :update

-Alias `:manage` użyty z skrótem `:all` też jest bardziej zrozumiałe:
+Alias `:manage` użyty z skrótem `:all` też jest bardziej zrozumiały:

     :::ruby
     can :manage, :all              # has permission to do anything to any model